 But a few of today's species are the only remaining examples of long-extinct marine families.
 Today's hagfish and lampreys bear a resemblance to the now-extinct ostracoderms, which were jawless fish.
 But the most well-known throwback to Mesozoic marine life may be the coelacanth, the last known marine sarcopterygian.
 Sarcopterygians were lobe-finned, bony fish.
 There are plenty of other sarcopterygians in the world, though -- the four-legged, vertebrate tetrapods arose from ancestors that diverged from the sarcopterygians long before the Mesozoic Era.

 Scientists thought coelacanths were extinct until the 1930s, so it's possible that researchers may one day find other remnants of Mesozoic life.
-To learn more about the possibilities, see the links on the next page.
+To learn more about the possibilities, see the links below.